miguelinux314/experiment-notebook/docs/_sources/analyzing_data.rst.txt

 The `histogram` render mode produces plots like the following:

 .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer_petal_width_groupby-class_histogram.png
-    :width: 100%

 The `hbar` render mode produces horizontal bar plots with length equal to the average, as shown in the following image:

 .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer-petal_width-hbar-groupby__class.png
-    :width: 100%

 The `boxplot` render mode produces standard box plots where lines span the entire input data range, the vertical lines in the box plot indicates quartiles Q1, Q2 and Q3, and the mean value is also displayed, as shown next:

 .. figure:: _static/analysis_gallery/ScalarNumericAnalyzer-petal_length-boxplot-groupby__class.png
-    :width: 100%

 Grouping with other Analyzer subclasses
 _______________________________________